Outline

-Responses to global challenges such as climate change, international trade conflicts, or disruptions in global supply chains should be based on the systematic impact assessment of alternative policy options.
+Responses to global challenges such as international trade conflicts or climate change should be based on the systematic impact assessment of alternative policy options.
 The economic analysis of policies affecting markets in multiple countries requires both data and theory.
-We provide computational tools developed in the GAMS modeling language to extract the GTAP data base of the global economy.
+We provide computational tools developed in the GAMS modeling language to extract the GTAP database of the global economy.
 We use empirical GTAP data for computable general equilibrium (CGE) analysis facilitated by MPSGE as a meta-language to implement CGE models in a compact non-algebraic manner.
-The workshop will demonstrate the practical usefulness of CGE analysis by means of policy-relevant applications to carbon tariffs in climate policy, disruptive trade policies, and supply chain shocks.
+The workshop will demonstrate the practical usefulness of CGE analysis by means of policy-relevant applications to carbon tariffs in climate policy, disruptive trade policies, and supply chain shocks

 Target group